se-tuebingen/oopsla-2025-artifact-axcut/README.md

 This GitHub repository constitutes the artifact of our paper

-> Compiling Classical Sequent Calculus to Stock Hardware: The Duality of Compilation.
+> Compiling Classical Sequent Calculus to Stock Hardware: The Duality of Compilation.\
-> Philipp Schuster, Marius Müller, Klaus Ostermann, Jonathan Immanuel Brachthäuser.
+> Philipp Schuster, Marius Müller, Klaus Ostermann, Jonathan Immanuel Brachthäuser.\
-> Conditionally Accepted at OOPSLA 2025.
+> Accepted at OOPSLA 2025.

 ## Kick-The-Tires